ingo/ingo.github.io/_recipes/cacio_non_pepe.md

 author: Ingo Muschenetz
 category: Entrees
 description: A delightful pasta dish with a rich, creamy cheese sauce.
 Perfect for a quick dinner or a cozy lunch.
+This decadent cacio e pepe inspired pasta uses a creamy cheese sauce in lieu of just Pecorino Romano and pepper.
+The cheese sauce clings nicely to the hot pasta, making it a great option for a quick yet satisfying meal.
+It's easy to throw together and makes a perfect weeknight dinner or comforting lunch.
 difficulty: medium
 image: cacio_non_pepe.jpg
 size: 4 servings